middlebury/college-handbook/content/i-policies-for-all/health-safety/minors-on-campus.md

 **In case of an emergency or if safety is of immediate concern, dial 911**.

-Any person who has reasonable cause to believe that a child has been abused or neglected or that anyone has engaged in prohibited conduct involving a child as defined in Section 3 of this policy should contact the Department of Public Safety (802.443.5911; Vermont campus), other campus safety/security personnel applicable to the program at issue, and/or the appropriate supervisory authority for the program at issue (see contact information in [Appendix A](#A)<span>,</span> below).
+Any person who has reasonable cause to believe that a child has been abused or neglected or that anyone has engaged in prohibited conduct involving a child as defined in Section 3 of this policy should contact the Department of Public Safety (802.443.5911; Vermont campus), other campus safety/security personnel applicable to the program at issue, and/or the appropriate supervisory authority for the program at issue (see contact information in [Appendix A](#A), below).
 In addition, certain individuals are required by law to report incidents of abuse, neglect, or other crimes involving minors to local or state law enforcement authorities or other appropriate agencies (see Sections 8 & 9, below).

 Depending on the circumstances, reports may also be referred by Middlebury officials to local or state law enforcement authorities or other appropriate agencies (see also Sections 8 & 9, below).